Javiera Parra

 Javiera Cereceda Orrego (born 19 May 1968), better known as Javiera Parra, is a Chilean musician and singer born in Santiago.
 She is the lead singer of rock band Javiera y Los Imposibles.
 A third generation member of Chile's Parra family, known for its many musicians, she is the granddaughter of famous Chilean folklorist Violeta Parra.
-Her father Ángel Parra is a member of rock group Los Tres.
+Her brother Ángel Parra was a member of rock group Los Tres.